 He is the 3COM Founders Professor of Engineering in the School of Engineering with a joint appointment in the Department of Electrical Engineering and Computer Science at the Laboratory for Computer Science and Artificial Intelligence (CSAIL) at the Massachusetts Institute of Technology (MIT) where he also heads the Decentralized Information Group (DIG).
-He is also a Professor in the Computer Science Department at the University of Southampton, UK....
+He is also a Professor in the Computer Science Department at the University...
 Read More.

 Marge Breya is executive vice president and general manager of the Intelligence Platform Group (IPG) at SAP BusinessObjects and of the NetWeaver Solution Management organization at SAP AG.
 Breya brings more than 25 years of experience as a technology visionary to SAP.
 In her current role, Breya oversees responsibility for determining the roadmap and GTM strategy for SAP’s business intelligence (BI) and enterprise information management (EIM) solutions as well as the SAP NetWeaver platform.

 Previously, Breya was at Business Objects SA, where she was general manager for the company’s primary product-line businesses: core BI, EIM and midmarket solutions.
-She also served as Business Objects’ chief marketing officer (CMO) where she was responsible for developing the company’s vision and...
+She also served as Business Objects’ chief marketing officer (CMO) where she was responsible for developing the company’s...
 Read More.

-PCH is based in Shenzhen on the Pearl River Delta, the heart of China’s ‘Factory to the World’, and employs 800 people in Ireland, China, Taiwan, Japan, Singapore, the USA, Brazil, the UK and...
+PCH is based in Shenzhen on the Pearl River Delta, the heart of China’s ‘Factory to the World’, and employs 800 people in Ireland, China, Taiwan, Japan, Singapore, the USA, Brazil, the UK...
 Read More.

 Dennis Crowley is the Co-founder and CEO of foursquare.
 Previously, Dennis founded Dodgeball, one of the first mobile social services in the U.S., which was acquired by Google in 2005.
 He has been named one of the “Top 35 Innovators Under 35” by MIT’s Technology Review magazine (2005) and has won the “Fast Money” bonus round in the TV game show Family Feud (2009).
 His work has appeared in The New York Times, The Wall Street Journal, Wired, Time Magazine and Newsweek.
 He is currently an Adjunct Professor at NYU’s Interactive Telecommunications Program (ITP).